PanosEko/devtrack-frontend/README.md

 **Server Startup Delay:**

-Please note that the resource-auth server for this website is hosted on a free instance on Render.com.
-As a result, there might be a delay of approximately 3 minutes when accessing the website for the first time however after that everything will work as intended.
-The free hosting instance on Render.com may spin down after a period of inactivity, causing this initial delay.
+Please note that the resource-auth server for this website is hosted on a free instance and will temporalily shut down when its not used.
+As a result, there might be a delay of approximately 3 minutes when accessing the website for the first time, however after that everything will work as intended.
+The free hosting instance may spin down after a period of inactivity, causing this initial delay.
 Subsequent accesses to the website will be instant once the server is up and running.
 I apologize for any inconvenience caused by this delay and appreciate your patience.

 ## Live Demo
 ‼️Read the important note section before accessing.‼️